saikirangongle/BIOS-Redirect/README.md

 Hurray you have created shortcut!!!!!!!!!!!!!!!!!!!

+__Notice: You have to right click on shortcut and run it as administration.__

 > Now you can click this shortcut and redirect to BIOS setup without clicking any keys.